 In partnership with CFCHS, a meeting was held with all Seminole County municipalities to discuss opioid settlement funding, reporting requirements and the opportunity to pool dollars to reduce duplication of services.
-Should municipalities choose to pool their opioid dollars with Seminole County, the executed interlocal agreement will be sent to the State.
+Six of the seven Seminole County municipalities chose to pool their opioid settlement dollars with the County's to streamline service delivery and avoid duplication of efforts.
 Seminole County will work with all municipalities to promote collaboration, planning, service delivery and information sharing.